hahnyuan/shadowsocks_autoset/README.md

+NOTICE: The ishadowsocks website's URL change irregularly.
+I have no idea to track its url, please change it manuly if this code not work.

 This is a python 2.7 script for shadowsocks to auto get passwd on http://free.ishadow.online.
 Because the passwd will change every 6 hours, you can run this script when the passwd changed without annoying website visiting.